ashishsv029/MagicCard-ReactApp/README.md

 # MagicCard-ReactApp
-This is a basic prediction application with a basic styling and revolving around a simple arithmetic logic.
+This is a basic prediction application with a simple styling built using a simple arithmetic logic.
 This can also be extended with a complex logic.
-Many React concepts were implemented in this application..they are Components, Props, ContextAPI, ReactRouter, Reactstrap for styling and Hooks like useState, useEffect and useContext,
+Many React concepts were implemented in this application like Components, Props, ContextAPI, ReactRouter, Reactstrap for styling and Hooks like useState, useEffect and useContext